 Environmental issues are a growing concern for all businesses, and some may even have environmental targets that they need to adhere to.
 If you want to minimise your carbon footprint when importing or exporting, shipping by sea is the far more environmentally friendly option.
 Sending goods by air freight produces approximately 36x the amount of CO2 (greenhouse gas) emissions as sending the equivalent by sea freight – a huge difference by anyone’s standards!

 A business is only ever as good as its suppliers and service providers – and misplaced or delayed shipments are going to cause problems.
 It’s far less common for a flight to be significantly delayed than it is an ocean freight carrier, as ships are not as good at keeping to schedule and typically run with less frequency.

 Winner: Air freight

 The key to choosing the best shipping method for you is to consider your highest priorities of the above five factors carefully.
 If your bottom line is your top concern then sea freight is likely to be the right choice.
 However, if speed and reliability are key, shipping goods by air could be worth the additional cost.

-An experienced full-service freight forwarder like John Good Logistics can help you weigh up the pros and cons of both sea and air freight, to ensure your choice of shipping method matches the priorities and needs of your business.
+An experienced full-service freight forwarder like John Good Logistics can help you weigh up the pros and cons, history of air freight and sea freight, to ensure your choice of shipping method matches the priorities and needs of your business.